 - Wouldn’t you rather book with somebody who has actually stayed at the resorts you’re looking at?

 We run several staff trips each year to ensure that we all have an in-depth knowledge of every hotel or resort we sell.

 - We are the leading Zanzibar experts with up-to-date, unbiased information on a wide range of hotels and resorts across all budget levels.
 All our itineraries are bespoke and can be as individual as you are.

 - Pure Zanzibar is a privately owned and fully independent company.
 This means that we are free to recommend any hotels, camps or lodges that we feel are suitable.
 We select these on personal, firsthand experience not some large scale corporate deal.

 - We are small enough to deliver the personalised service you expect, but large enough ensure you get the best possible rates and that everything runs smoothly.
 In fact we account for the majority of bookings at most of the hotels we use and a large chunk of our business comes from personal recommendations and returning customers.

 - During the booking process you will have access to our many collective years of worldwide travel experience and advice but it doesn’t end here.
 Once in Zanzibar you will have full support from both us in the UK and our local team based in Stone Town should you need it.

-- We are fully ATOL bonded providing you with security and peace of mind that your money is safe and protected, whatever you book, wherever you live, however you choose to pay.
+- We are fully ATOL bonded providing you with security and peace of mind that your money is safe and protected, whatever flight inclusive package you book.

 Why not contact one of our Zanzibar experts now to begin planning your perfect trip.